Trichonephila clavata

 Human Relevance

-Poses minimal direct risk to humans; are too small to reliably pierce human skin, and bites are rare even with deliberate handling.
+Poses minimal direct risk to humans; fangs are too small to reliably pierce human skin, and bites are rare even with deliberate handling.
 When bites do occur, effects are comparable to mosquito bites—localized redness and swelling resolving within 24 hours.
-Frequently generates public concern due to large size, conspicuous web placement on structures, and sensationalism.
+Frequently generates public concern due to large size, conspicuous web placement on structures, and media sensationalism.
 Management is typically unnecessary; physical removal with broom or stick is effective if desired.
-Several labeled control products are effective but generally not required.
+Several labeled spider control products are effective but generally not required.
 Named after the Jorō-gumo of Japanese folklore—a shapeshifting spider-woman who seduces and devours men.
-Consumed as food by Ao-Naga people in range.
+Consumed as food by Ao-Naga people in native range.

 Similar Taxa